Emanuel Lasker: Match against Capablanca

 The match was played in March–April 1921.
 After four draws, the fifth game saw Lasker blunder with Black in an equal ending.
 Capablanca's solid style allowed him to easily draw the next four games, without taking any risks.
 In the tenth game, Lasker as White played a position with an Isolated Queen Pawn but failed to create the necessary activity and Capablanca reached a superior ending, which he duly won.
 The eleventh and fourteenth games were also won by Capablanca, and Lasker resigned the match.

 Reuben Fine and Harry Golombek attributed this to Lasker's being in mysteriously poor form.
 On the other hand, Vladimir Kramnik thought that Lasker played quite well and the match was an "even and fascinating fight" until Lasker blundered in the last game, and explained that Capablanca was 20 years younger, a slightly stronger player, and had more recent competitive practice.
+In a post mortem of the match, Lasker said the Habanero weather severely impaired his chess ability, and his physical health declined.
+Capablance challenged his assertion, proclaiming "two or three days after the match was over, Dr. Lasker sailed for Europe looking very well and cheerful, far, very far, from the sick man one would imagine after reading his book."

 European life and travels

-Lasker was in his early 50s when he lost the world championship to Capablanca, and he retired from serious match play afterwards; his only other match was a short exhibition against Frank James Marshall in 1940, which was never completed due to Lasker's illness and subsequent death a few months after it started.
+Lasker was in his early 50s when he lost the world championship to Capablanca, and he retired from serious match play afterwards; his only other match was a short exhibition against Frank James Marshall in 1940, which was never completed due to Lasker's illness, and death a few months later.
 After winning the Moravská Ostrava 1923 chess tournament (without a single loss) and the New York 1924 chess tournament (1½ points ahead of Capablanca) and finishing second at Moscow in 1925 (1½ points behind Efim Bogoljubow, ½ point ahead of Capablanca), he effectively retired from serious chess.